About Infrastructure Australia

 The members are:

 Infrastructure Australia is supported by the Office of the Infrastructure Coordinator.
 The Infrastructure Coordinator, Michael Deegan, is a statutory office holder.
+Mr Deegan is on extended leave and Mr John Fitzgerald is the Acting Infrastructure Coordinator.

 To contact Infrastructure Australia please refer to our contact us page.